Subcontracts and Multiparty Arbitration in Construction Disputes

-See Clause (5.2) of FIDIC Conditions, which provides that the failure of the subcontractor to include a provision to that effect may entitle the contractor to object to a nominated subcontractor.
+See Clause 5.2 of the 2017 FIDIC Conditions of Contract for Construction, which provides that the failure of the subcontractor to include a provision to that effect may entitle the contractor to object to a nominated subcontractor.

 However, see the South African case of Concrete Construction v.
 Keidan 4 SA 315, which denied privity between the employer and the subcontractor despite direct contact; J. Bailey, Construction Law, Routledge (2011), pp. 1295–1297.

 See the English case of Shanklin Pier Ltd v.
 Detel Products Ltd 2 K.B.
 854; also see Welsh Health Technical Services Organisation v.
 Haden Young Ltd 37 B.L.R.
 130.

 See Independent Broadcasting Authority v.
 EMI Electronics Ltd 14 B.L.R.
 1.